 Are you looking for the best longboard?
-Are you confused which longboard is the best for your riding style?
+Are you confused about which longboard is the best for your riding style?
 A board that is best for carving would be absolutely horrible for downhill longboarding and vice versa.

 Best Longboards for Beginners